 The result will be an attractively designed, field-tested PDF using appropriate fonts.
 The advantage of a PDF is that it’s universally readable, and it preserves your formatting so that the letter looks the same on the recipient’s screen as it does on yours.

 - The job outlook for accountants is secure, and the median pay is $73,560 a year.
 But to rise above an expanding group of job applicants, you need an outstanding resume and cover letter.

 - Always include a cover letter with a job application unless the employer specifically tells you not to.

 - Understand the structure and components of a cover letter and follow the guidelines to writing each part of it correctly.

 - Use psychological insights and the right tone of voice to write a persuasive cover letter that will get results.

 - Avoid writing and formatting errors, and for best results use a professionally designed template like those at resume.io.

 Resume.io is here to make your life easier and your job hunt successful.
-Go ahead and try out our resume-builder for all the amazing functionality it provides.
+Go ahead and try out our cover letter builder for all the amazing functionality it provides.